Website Manager

 5. The field will be 80 yards in length not including the end zones.
 Fields can be standard high school width.
 No goal posts are required as the League does not allow for field goal or extra point attempts.

-9. Each team must have a Commissioner or Assistant present at every game.
+9. Each team must have a commissioner or Assistant present at every game.
 Opposing Commissioners, if called on, will settle problems immediately, if possible, with no delay to the game.
 Coaches and parents must address all complaints or concerns to their Commissioner and the Commissioner will decide whether to address the concerns to the League.

 10. Only 7 Adults (must be 18 years or older) may be on the sidelines.
 A Commissioner may coach, however, if he coaches, his assistant is the Acting Commissioner.
 While coaching, he is subject to the coaching rules.
 A non-coaching Commissioner may be on the sidelines and does not count as 1 of the 7 Adults.
 2 water boys/girls under 17 years old allowed on the sidelines.
+MTJFL highly recommends that all participating MTJFL sanctioned leagues require that all their coaches/volunteers pass state and national background checks.
+The responsibility to enforce background checks falls entirely on each individual leagues board and not MTJFL.

 11. All penalties will be 5 and 10 yards in length except for unsportsmanlike penalties which will be 15 yards in length.

 12. All quarters will be 8 minutes in length in all Divisions with the clock being run using NFHS timing rules with a 10-minute break at the half.
-Commissioners may, by mutual agreement, shorten quarters and half times.
-The 40 second timing rule from high school

 14. Scoring will be as follows: Touchdown 6 points, Safety 2 points.
 Extra points from the 2-yard line 1-point, Extra point from the 5-yard line 2 points.

-15. In A and AA Divisions:
+15. In Pee Wee and A Divisions:

 16. TSSAA tie-breaking rules will be used with one exception: After the second overtime period, the ball will be placed on the 5-yard line to start the third series and any other series.